Scan web applications

 Use Dynamic Analysis in the Veracode Platform, or using the REST API, to test the security of your web applications.
 You can also integrate the analysis with your development pipeline.
 The scans crawl one or more URLs and analyze all components and assets of the application.
 The results identify the vulnerabilities you might need to fix.

-For an improved experience, we recommend using DAST Essentials.
+For an improved experience, we recommend using DAST.
 See the quickstart.

 Create an analysis